What is a Teaching Assistant or Tutor Marker at SFU?

 Finding upcoming jobs:

 All positions for TAs/TMs are posted on the Monday of the tenth week prior to the start of the semester.
-Postings are found on the Dean of Graduate Studies centralized job posting website, as well as on departmental websites.
+Postings are found on the Centralized Job Posting Website, as well as on departmental websites.
 Only those positions which must be re-posted will appear after the start of the posting period.

 How long are postings available?